 Neha: The exposure and experience I have gained through starting and growing Empower Orphans is unparalleled.
 My activities have provided me with experiences that have led me into becoming a mature, confident, and empathetic young woman.
 I have gained leadership skills through volunteer recruitment, project planning, and management.
 Further, I have gained financial, marketing, and sales skills.
 Accepting rejection and persevering despite it has been one of the most important lessons I have learned.
 My travels and interaction with other individuals involved with similar activities have offered me the opportunity to be exposed me a myriad of socio-economic conditions faced by children across the globe.
 I am able to compare and contrast these to conditions with those that exist in the United States.
 I am also very privileged to have established friendships with amazing people.

-Have you traveled abroad and been inspired to help others?
+Have you traveled abroad and wondered how you could start helping others?
 Tell us about your experience in the comment section!

 - Hello Giggles!
 How Improv Techniques Can Help You in Business - October 13, 2016